o1-labs-XT/mastermind-zkApp/README.md

 - Special handling is required when the method is called for the first time:

   - The first player to call the method and make a guess will be registered as the code breaker for the remainder of the game.
-  - The `Provable.if` API is used to either set the current caller's `PublicKey` hash or fetch the registered code breaker ID.
+  - The [Provable.if API](#provableif) is used to either set the current caller's `PublicKey` hash or fetch the registered code breaker ID.

 - Once the `makeGuess` method is called successfully for the first time and a code breaker ID is registered, the method will restrict any caller except the registered one.

 - After all the preceding checks pass, the code breaker's guess combination is validated, stored on-chain, and the `turnCount` is incremented.
 This then awaits the code master to read the guess and provide a clue.

+---

 ### giveClue